PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 [^2]: According to the prime number theorem, the number of primes less than or equal to N is approximately N/ln⁡(N).
 This means that you can approximate the number of primes of length 1024 bits by 2^1024/ln⁡(2^1024) - 2^1023/ln⁡(2^1023) which equals approximately 1.265 x 10^305 [^2].

-# Contributions
-<partId>4556aab1-4876-552a-b6db-df6837bbf27a</partId>

-## About
-<chapterId>ff08a57b-740f-5d7e-8cf2-81db0908166e</chapterId>

-Any contributions are most welcome.
-Before doing so, please have a look below for background information on my own plans for the book as well the guidelines for making contributions.

-### Current plans

-My current plans for further development of the book are as follows:

-- Create a final chapter that goes into the details of practical cryptographic applications, such as transport layer security, onion routing, and value exchange in Bitcoin
-- Create better and more figures and diagrams to support the written discussion
-- Use LaTeX Math or some other typesetting application for the formal notation (rather than just Markdown)

-### Guidelines for contributions

-If you have minor corrections or suggestions with regards to the existing text, you can create a pull request or raise an issue.
-If you create a pull request, please mind the following guidelines:

-- Create the commits on a seperate branch in your fork of the repository
-- Label the commits clearly
-- Create seperate commits for logically distinct issues to make the review process easier

-If you have more substantial suggestions with regards to the book, please raise an issue or contact me directly at **jaburgers@protonmail.com**.

-### License

-The work in this repository is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).

-You can find a short description of the license [here](https://creativecommons.org/licenses/by-nc-nd/4.0/).

-You can find a complete version of the license [here](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode).

 ## Give us some feedback about this course
 <chapterId>f1905f78-8cf7-5031-949a-dfa8b76079b4</chapterId>
 <isCourseReview>true</isCourseReview>

-## Notation
-<chapterId>07250f8d-ad7c-5531-a70c-4417d6d1b865</chapterId>

-### Key terms

-Key terms in the primers are introduced by making them bold.
-For instance, the introduction of the Rijndael cipher as a key term would look as follows: **Rijndael cipher**.

-Key terms are explicitly defined, unless they are proper names or their meaning is obvious from the discussion.

-Any definition is usually given upon introduction of a key term, though sometimes it is more convenient to leave the definition until a later point.

-### Emphasized words and phrases

-Words and phrases are emphasized via italics.
-For instance, the phrase "Remember your password" would look as follows: *Remember your password*.

-### Formal notation

-The formal notation mainly concerns variables, random variables, and sets.

-* Variables: These are usually just indicated by a lowercase letter (e.g., "x" or "y").
-Sometimes they are capitalized for clarity (e.g., "M" or "K").
-* Random variables: These are always indicated by an uppercase letter (e.g., "X" or "Y")
-* Sets: These are always indicated by bold, upper-case letters (e.g., **S**)